softindex/datakernel/core-csp/README.md

 ```
 ChannelSupplier<T> -> ChannelConsumer<T> -> [Queue] -> ChannelSupplier<T> -> ChannelConsumer <R>
 ```
+You can see an example of communication process [here](https://github.com/softindex/datakernel/tree/master/examples/csp#4-communicating-process-example)

 *`ChannelConsumer` and `ChannelSupplier` have `ChannelFileReader` and `ChannelFileWriter` wrappers optimized to asynchronously read/write binary data from/to files*